JanssenProject/jans/docs/admin/install/vm-install/vm-requirements.md

 ## VM Setup Guidelines

+- Required ports should be open
 - Janssen Server must be deployed on a server or VM with static IP address.
 For instance, on an Ubuntu based desktop or server, [these instructions](https://linuxize.com/post/how-to-configure-static-ip-address-on-ubuntu-20-04/#configuring-static-ip-address-on-ubuntu-server) can help setup static ip.
 - Static IP address should resolve to a hostname. `localhost` is not supported.
 This can be achieved by adding entry to `/etc/hosts` file on an Ubuntu system for example.
 - For local testing and development purposes, VM can be setup using VMWare Workstation player
 - Janssen Server requires setting the `file descriptors` to 65k.
 Take guidance from steps listed [here](https://gluu.org/docs/gluu-server/4.4/installation-guide/#file-descriptors-fd)

-## Ports
+## Port Configuration

 Janssen Server requires following ports to be open for incoming connections